 Food packaging must be clean and free from food.
 We cannot recycle items containing food residue.

 The how to recycle better video playlist from North London Waste Authority is full of helpful tips to recycle correctly.

 Use the new, additional or replacement bin form to request a blue recycling bin.

 If you cannot physically have a blue bin on your property, we can provide a clear sack recycling service.

 We deliver batches of recycling sacks on request, and you can put the same items in your sack as in a blue bin.
 Your sacks will be collected weekly on your normal collection day.
 Sacks should be placed on the boundary of your property by 6 am on your collection day.

-If you do not currently receive clear sacks but think you should, please contact us on 020 8359 4600.
+If you don't currently receive clear sacks but think you should, please contact us on 020 8359 4600

 You can find out more information about recycling around the home in this video.